 We have definitely crossed into the land of toddler poo.
 A much different place than exclusively breastfed island and starting solids peninsula!
 If you have other children you know what to expect.
 But if this is your first, you might be in for a rude awakening.

 In the early days, when your little one is exclusively breastfed or on formula only; you really are able to just throw everything into the washer and let it take care of the dirty work.
-I promise!
 Especially EBF poo!
 It is totally water-soluble.
 Just splash some water on it and you will see it practically breaks up into nothing.
 Formula poo is a little thicker, but will also easily wash away.
+I do encourage you to use common sense though.
+If you little is on special formula or you just find that the washer isn’t handling the poo well, rinse it first.

-I know…I know…some of you are thinking that it may be a little gross to not clean it off at that stage.
+I know…I know…some of you are thinking that it may be a little gross to not clean it off at all stages.
 Today’s washing machines are designed to handle just about anything we throw at them.
 And before 6 months, poo isn’t really an issue for most washing machines.
-Feel confident that it will all come out clean, because it WILL!
+Pay attention to how clean the diapers are before decided.
+Most don’t have to rinse before solids.
+But some may need to.
+Do what works for you.

 After you start any kind of solids, this all changes.
 Now what???